Getting Your Message Across in Dramatic Ways

 Some of the Public Punishment Displays in King’s Lynn

 1 June 1537 a priest, William Gysburgh, along with a Carmelite Friar, John Pecock, were drawn, hung, beheaded, and quartered for high treason on the Tuesday Market Place.
-These two were part of a “conspiracy” objecting to Henry VIII’s dissolution of the monasteries, in particular, the closing of the Shrine at Walsingham.
-They were part of a group of 13 who were punished for this crime throughout Norfolk.
+These two were part of a “conspiracy” objecting to Henry VIII’s dissolution of the monasteries, in particular, the closing of the shrine at Walsingham.
+(It is worth pointing out that Henry himself had visited Walsingham twice during his reign prior to these events.)
+Gysburgh and Pecock were part of a group of 13 who were punished for this crime throughout Norfolk.
 Nine others were executed and two were imprisoned for life.
 (At the beginning of 1539 there were 70 Catholic priests in Lynn.
 By September there were only two.)

 1598 Elizabeth Housegoe was executed in the Tuesday Market Place for witchcraft.